JamesESS/whento/README.md

 ***
 We set up a [github projects page](https://github.com/users/JamesESS/projects/2) split the site into smaller issues and got to work.
 We built out the sections of the page and used placeholder *lorem ipsum* so we could get an idea of how the site would flow.
+!! could do with more here (kinda links with checklist??)!!
 ## Debugging
 ***
 - Pretty early on we got some big merge conflicts that caused sections of CSS to repeat.
 To help avoid this in the future we agreed to try and keep everything in distinct sections, improve our modular CSS and push code regularly so any future conflicts would have less to wade through.